-£10.6 million agreed for young boy who suffered brain damage
+£10.6 million agreed for young boy diagnosed with cerebral palsy

 Baby boy was delivered an hour after he should have which left him with catastrophic disabilities